MarkusUllenbruch/DS-Webscraper-Mercedes-PricePrediction/README.md

-# Data Science Project Overview: Price Estimator of Mercedes Cars
+# Project Overview: Price Estimator of Mercedes Cars
 ## Collecting Data with a Webscraper and implement a Machine Learning Pricing-System
-Fascinated about real-life ML applications and inspired by the [Machine Learning Phoenix Pricing System of Used Cars](https://www.daimler.com/karriere/ueber-uns/artificial-intelligence/fuer-nerds/pricing.html) from Mercedes-Benz, I thought, I could start a similar project in a small scale in order to explore and strengthen my Data Science skills.
+Fascinated about real-life Data-Science & ML applications and inspired by the [Machine Learning Phoenix Pricing System of Used Cars](https://www.daimler.com/karriere/ueber-uns/artificial-intelligence/fuer-nerds/pricing.html) from Mercedes-Benz, I thought, I could start a similar project in a small scale in order to explore and strengthen my Data Science skills.
 In this project, I
 - Implemented a data collection tool and webscraped over 11000+ car descriptions and data from [mobile.de](https://www.mobile.de) using python and selenium
 - Implemented a ML tool, that estimates prices (MAE ~ $ X K) to help customers and sellers estimating the worth of a car